quinn-rs/quinn/docs/book/src/quinn/data-transfer.md

 ## Unreliable Messaging

-With unreliable messaging you can transfer data unreliable over bare UDP.
+With unreliable messaging you can transfer data unreliable UDP.

 *send datagram*